Citation, DOI & article data

 - apical capping, particularly on the left

-CT, especially with arterial contrast enhancement (CTA) is the investigation of choice, able not only to diagnose and classify the dissection but also to evaluate for distal complications.
+CT, especially with arterial contrast enhancement and specifically computed tomography angiography (CTA) of the aorta is the investigation of choice, able not only to diagnose and classify the dissection but also to evaluate for distal complications.
 It has reported sensitivity and specificity of nearly 100% 3,5.

 Non-contrast CT may demonstrate only subtle findings; however, a high-density mural hematoma is often visible.
 Displacement of atherosclerotic calcification into the lumen is also a frequently identified finding.

-Dissections involving the aortic root should ideally be assessed with ECG-gated CTA which nearly totally eliminates pulsation artefact.
-Pulsation artefact can mimic dissection, is very common and seen in up to 92% of non-gated CTA studies 8.
+Dissections involving the aortic root should ideally be assessed with ECG-gated CTA which nearly totally eliminates pulsation artifact.
+Pulsation artifact can mimic dissection, which is very common and seen in up to 92% of non-gated CTA studies 8.

 Contrast-enhanced CT (preferably CTA) gives excellent detail.
 Findings include 1-3,5: